The Best Mobile Apps for Travel

 Your best travel tool might be your phone.

-As we all know by now, apps on your phone (and computer) can make your life so much easier.
+As we all know by now, mobile apps on your phone (and computer) can make life so much easier.
 That's particularly true when it comes to travel planning.
-Our trips always start with checking out and arranging everything either on our phones or the computer.
-Yours probably does, too.
+Our trips always start by shopping, comparing, and arranging everything online – either on our phones or the computer.
+Yours probably do, too.

-All of these (but one) are available at the Apple App Store or on Google Play.
-So find your nearest wi-fi before you go, and download away.
+All of these (but one) are available at the Apple Store or on Google Play.
+So find your nearest Wi-Fi before you go, and download away.

 Getting there